alberto56/dcycleblog/_posts/2020-08-27-could-not-save.md

     -rw-r--r--@ 1 albert  staff   257K 27 Aug 12:18 contents.xml

 I have no idea why the screenshots were renamed this way.
 I simply quit OmniOutliner, backed up and then removed those screenshot files, then reopened the file and all was good (except the screenshots which no longer are present).
-The document could not be autosaved.
-The file name is invalid.
-With possible solution.